machineware-gmbh/vcml/doc/models/virtio.md

 ```

 In order to allow the kernel to discover this `virtio::mmio` device, a new
-device tree node needs to be added.
+device-tree node needs to be added.
 The following example adds a VIRTIO
 controller to address `0x14000000` using interrupt `12`.
 Afterwards, the
-connected VIRTIO device is discovered automatically.
+connected VIRTIO device will be discovered automatically.

 ```
 virtio@14000000 {